TheRebelOfBabylon/lnd_send_custom_data/README.md

  ), metadata=[('macaroon', macaroon)]):
      print(resp)
 ```
 There are a couple of key things to mention.
 One, we are using the `routerrpc` rpc method `SendPaymentV2` as opposed to the deprecated `SendPayment`.
-I'm fairly certain it would work with `SendPayment` after examining the code as `SendPaymentV2` just seems to be optimized for concurrency.
+I'm fairly certain it would work with `SendPayment` after examining the code for both methods. `SendPaymentV2` just seems to be optimized for concurrency.
 We also must specify `amp=true` otherwise, it will fail.
 Now the really important thing to notice is all we have to do to set a custom record is define the `dest_custom_records` attribute.
 That's it.
 The available literature around this topic makes it seem like you have to build your own HTLCs and then attach the custom data in the `lnwire` message in TLV format, but thankfully `lnd` has built a simple API that takes care of all of this for us.

-It's important that any custom record have a key value greater than `65536` as any key value below this has been reserved.
-A fee limit must higher than 0 must also be set to pay for the routing fee otherwise, the payment can't be sent.
+It's important that any custom record have a key value greater than `65536` as any key value below this have been reserved.
+A fee limit higher than 0 must also be set to pay for the routing fees otherwise, the payment can't be sent.

 ## Step 4: SubscribeInvoices

-Whenever we attach a custom record to a payment, the receiver will not reject it thankfully.
+Whenever we attach a custom record to a payment, the receiver will thankfully, not reject it.
 No kind of base code modifications need be done nor special configuration parameters need be set.
 All we need to do is to use the `SubscribeInvoices()` rpc method which is just a server->client uni-directional stream.
 `recv_msg.py`
 ```
 import protos.lightning_pb2 as ln